TesanovicNikola/Functions/README.md

-# Usefull Functions to make my life easier
+# Helpful Functions for Streamlining Tasks

+Every repository contains a dedicated README that explains its usage.